 - Whether the executive order violates the Constitution’s establishment clause

 At this time, the Fourth Circuit has not issued a decision.
 Northeastern will continue to follow the situation closely and will provide updates as additional information becomes available.
-Please contact the Office of Global Services at [email protected] if you have any questions.
+Please contact the Office of Global Services if you have any questions.

 December 8, 2017 – USA Supreme Court allows Trump to enforce travel ban until lower courts rule on challenges

 The U.S. Supreme Court issued an order on Dec.
 4, 2017, allowing the Trump administration to implement fully and enforce its newest travel ban while lower courts continue to consider challenges to it.

 Travel restrictions, which vary by country, will affect certain nationals of Chad, Iran, Libya, North Korea, Somalia, Syria, Venezuela, and Yemen, unless exempt or granted a waiver pursuant to a presidential proclamation that was issued on Sept.
 24.

 The Trump administration had previously been barred from implementing the ban on its intended effective date of Oct.
 18, 2017, after two lower federal courts issued injunctions that temporarily enjoined enforcement of most of the ban’s restrictions.
 Following the Trump administration’s appeal of those rulings and request for temporary permission to implement the proclamation, the Ninth Circuit Court of Appeals allowed the ban to take effect partially, but exempted travelers with a bona fide relationship to a person or entity in the United States.
 The Dec.
 4 order by the Supreme Court removes the relationship exemption and allows the Trump administration to implement the ban fully while challenges continue in the Courts of Appeals for the Fourth and the Ninth Circuits.